akira-su/ps5-jb-guide/README.md

-## ps4.cfw.guide
+## PS5 Jailbreak Guide
-A complete PS5 modding guide, from stock to jailbroken.
+A complete PS5 modding guide, from stock to etaHEN.

 ## Running the site locally